eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L03-Ansible with Azure/05-Ansible on Azure.md

-There are a number of ways you can use Ansible in Azure
+There are a number of ways you can use Ansible in Azure.

 ### Azure marketplace

-- **Azure Marcketplace** - You can use an image available as part of the Azure Marketplace.
+The following Ansible images are available from Azure Marketplace.

-    - **Red Hat Ansible on Azure** - is available as animage on Azure Marketplace and it provides a fully configured version in Azure Marketplace.
-This enables easier adoption for those looking to use **Ansible** as their provisioning and configuration management tool.
-This solution template will install Ansible on a Linux VM along with tools configured to work with Azure.
-This includes
+- *Red Hat Ansible on Azure* is available as fully configured image from Azure Marketplace.
+This image is intended to make it easy to set up Ansible as your provisioning and configuration management tool.
+The image installs Ansible in a Linux VM along with tools configured to work with Azure.
+The Red Hat Ansible on Azure image includes the following:
-        - Ansible (latest by default.
-You also could specify version number.)
+  - The latest version of Ansible, by default.
+You can also specify a particular version.
-        - Azure CLI 2.0
+  - Azure CLI 2.0.
-        - Managed Service Identity (MSI) VM Extension
+  - Managed Service Identity (MSI) VM Extension.
-        - apt-transport-https
+  - apt-transport-https for installing packages over HTTPS.

-    - **Ansible Tower (by Red Hat)** - **Ansible Tower** by **Red Hat** helps organizations scale IT automation and manage complex deployments across physical, virtual, and cloud infrastructures.
-Ansible Tower includes capabilities that provide additional levels of visibility, control, security, and efficiency necessary for today's enterprises.
-Ansible Tower Highlights:
+- *Ansible Tower* (by Red Hat) helps organizations scale IT automation and manage complex deployments across physical, virtual, and cloud infrastructures.
+Ansible Tower adds the levels of visibility, control, security, and efficiency that contemporary enterprises need.
+The highlights of Ansible Tower include:
   - Provision Azure environments with ease using pre-built Ansible playbooks
-        - Role-based access control for secure, efficient management
+  - Role-based Access Control for secure, efficient management.
-        - Centralized logging for complete auditability and compliance
+  - Centralized logging for complete auditability and compliance.
-        - Built on the proven open source Ansible automation engine
+  - Built on the proven open source Ansible automation engine.
-        - Large community of content available on Ansible Galaxy
+  - Large community of content available on Ansible Galaxy.

-        This offering requires the use of an available Ansible Tower subscription eligible for use in Azure.
-If you don't currently have a subscription, you can obtain one directly from **Red Hat**.
+    Using Ansible Tower in Azure requires a subscription.
+If you do not have a subscription, you can obtain one directly from Red Hat.

 ### Azure Virtual Machines

-You can also deploy a Linux virtual machine in Azure virtual machines IaaS service, install ansible and the relevant components and use that as you control machine.
+You can deploy a Linux VM in the Azure Virtual Machines IaaS service.
+You use the VM as your Control Machine by installing Ansible and the required components in the VM.

-NOTE: Windows is not supported as a control machine, However you can run Ansible from a windows machine by utilzing other services and products such as **Windows Subsystem for Linux** , **Azure Cloud Shell** and **Visual Studio Code**.
+> :information_source: Control Machine can be set up on Windows.
+However, you can run Ansible from a Windows machine by utilizing other services and products such as the Windows Subsystem for Linux , Azure Cloud Shell and Visual Studio Code.
+>

-> **Note**: More details about running Ansible in Azure is available on the <a href="https://docs.microsoft.com/en-us/azure/ansible/?ocid=AID754288&wt.mc_id=CFID0352" target="_blank"><span style="color: #0066cc;" color="#0066cc">Ansible on Azure documentation</span></a> documentation site.
-There is also a documentation site on the Ansible docs site at <a href="https://docs.microsoft.com/en-us/azure/ansible/?ocid=AID754288&wt.mc_id=CFID0352" target="_blank"><span style="color: #0066cc;" color="#0066cc">Microsoft Azure Guide</span></a>.
+> For information about running Ansible in Azure see the [Ansible on Azure documentation](https://docs.microsoft.com/en-us/azure/ansible/?ocid=AID754288&wt.mc_id=CFID0352).
+>

-> **Note**: You can also preview Ansible Azure modules on the <a href="https://galaxy.ansible.com/Azure/azure_preview_modules" target="_blank"><span style="color: #0066cc;" color="#0066cc">azure_preview_modules </span></a> page.
+> You can preview Ansible Azure modules on the page [Azure Preview Modules](https://galaxy.ansible.com/Azure/azure_preview_modules).